lizanafj/python_examples_with_NetCDF4_files/README.md

 ## Overview of examples

+Main libraries used: netCDF4, xarray, numpy, scipy, statsmodels, Basemap, matplotlib, seaborn

-Working with an individual netCDF4 file:
+Working with an individual netCDF4 file.

-	-(A) description
+	-(1) Read, analysis, operate and visualise netCDF4 file.

+	-(2) Read, modify and write netCDF4 file - using netCDF4 library.

+	-(3) Read, modify and write netCDF4 file - using xarray library.

+	-(4) Function to change longitude from 0-360 to -180-180.

+	-(5) Function to find the index of the point closest to a specific lat/long.

-Working with an ensemble of netCDF4 files:
+Working with an ensemble of netCDF4 files.

-	-(1) description

-	-(2) description

-	-(3) description
+	-(a) read, analysis and plot ensemble of netCDF4 files using xarray